The deadline to submit an application for the 2023-2024 Obama Foundation Scholars Program is January 19, 2023 at 5pm ET.

 Complete online application form

-The résumé/curriculum vitae should be a chronological listing of employment and educational history, academic endeavors and other significant activities.
-Applicants should include any awards, publications or other achievements they have received.
+The resume/curriculum vitae should be a chronological listing of your employment and academic history, and other significant activities, including any awards, publications, or other achievements․

 Personal video statement

-The personal video statement should be a short video (no longer than five minutes in length) introducing the applicant and their work to the selection committee.
-The video should also include a statement on why the Obama Foundation Scholars Program at Columbia University is an appropriate opportunity for the applicant at this stage in their career.
-Applicants will upload their video statement to YouTube or Vimeo and include a link to the video in the online application.
+The personal video statement should be a short video (no longer than three minutes in length) introducing the applicant and their work to the selection committee.
+Applicants will upload their video statement to a video hosting service, like YouTube or Vimeo, and will include a link to their video in the online application.
+Additional information on the requirements for the personal video statement can be found in the online application.

 Responses to short essay questions